Environment

 Symptoms

-• The brown tissue is crispy and papery, not soft or waterlogged
+• The brown tissue is crispy and papery to the touch, not soft or waterlogged

-• A defined boundary between brown and adjacent healthy green tissue
+• A defined boundary between the brown tissue and adjacent healthy green tissue

 • Multiple leaves showing similar tip browning rather than one isolated leaf

-• White or crusty deposits on the soil surface or pot edge (indicating salt accumulation)
+• White or crusty deposits on the soil surface or around the rim of the pot, indicating salt accumulation

-• Browning beginning at irregular mid-leaf margins rather than just the tip (fluoride toxicity pattern)
+• Browning beginning at irregular points along the mid-leaf margin rather than starting strictly at the tip, typical of fluoride toxicity

 Causes